Our verdict

 Stability is somewhat sacrificed to the softness

-However, based on the runners' feedback, the shoe's softer foam hurts its stability, especially on highly technical terrains.
+However, the shoe's softer foam hurts its stability, especially on highly technical terrains.

-In our tests we also found that the shoe has less-than-average torisonal rigidity which might as well contribute to the feeling of instability
+In our tests, we also found that the shoe has less-than-average torsional rigidity which might as well contribute to the feeling of instability.

 Dries fast, breathes well

 Thanks to its porous upper, this shoe doesn't store moisture.
-Those who have run through creeks and puddles all claim that the shoe doesn't feel heavy when wet because it drains water fast.
+Having run through creeks and puddles, the shoe didn't feel heavy when wet because it drains water really fast.
 Apart from excellent drainage, the shoe also maintains a breathable sensation under humid conditions.

-See how easily the smokes passes through the upper on the Altra Timp 4.
+See how easily the smoke passes through the upper on the Altra Timp 4 in our breathability test.

 You can also see which parts of the upper are more breathable in our transparency test below.

-With the redesigned cushion, the Timp feels "bouncy, soft, and fun."
-According to the majority, it feels peppy; it doesn't feel sluggish when the pace starts to liven up.
+With the redesigned cushion, the Timp feels not only soft but also bouncy and fun!
+It didn't feel sluggish at all when the pace started to liven up.

 Disclaimer: We take 5 measurements before finalizing the results to ensure accuracy.